beyond-all-reason/spring/doc/site/articles/select-command.markdown

 - `AllMap+_Buildoptions_Building+_ClearSelection_SelectNum_1+`

-  Selects any (one) building that can produce units, map-wide (i.e. Factories).
+  Selects any (one) building that can produce units (i.e. factories), map-wide.
 Repeatedly running this command will cycle through all factories.
 Unlike the above example, this selector will **not** snap the camera to the factory.
 Replace `SelectNum_1` with `SelectOne` in order to achieve this.

 - `AllMap+_Radar+_ClearSelection_SelectAll+`